kumahq/kuma-website/app/_src/production/secure-deployment/api-server-auth.md

 Signing key rotation works similarly:
 * generate another pair of signing keys
 * configure a control plane with old and new public keys
-* issue tokens with a new private key
+* regenerate tokens for all existing users with the new private key
 * remove the old public key from the configuration